5 Great Spots for Winter Photos along Minnesota's North Shore

 This hidden gem is just a few miles north of Grand Marais, along the Kadunce River Gorge.
 The route, a spur of the Superior Hiking Trail, begins just as you cross the road.
 Tall green moss-coated canyon walls surround the river, narrowing inland.
 Eventually you come to a small frozen waterfall.
 Hikers experienced with river ice may want to see if the river is frozen enough to walk on (the waterfall also typically freezes enough to climb if you have the right gear)-but others should stick to the wayside trail; the views are still great.

-Tucker Olson, 24, is a Minnesota-based commercial photographer currently living in Duluth.
-To contact and to see more of his photos, check out his Instagram @tuckolson.
+To contact and to see more of Tucker Olson's photos, check out his Instagram @tuckolson.